The Forces Shaping Office Space Demand Webinar (December 2019)

 The Advantage Series is an exclusive member benefit, delivering expert insights into the latest research to help you make informed business decisions.

-Get the inside track on upcoming opportunities in the office sector with Dr. Josh Harris of the NYU SPS Schack Institute of Real Estate.
-Dr. Harris will provide insights and data from the latest NAIOP Office Space Demand Forecast, identify linkages between overall economic activity and the demand for office real estate, and engage in a live Q&A session with attendees.
+Get the inside track on upcoming opportunities in the office sector with Dr. Hany Guirguis, Professor, Economics & Finance, Manhattan College and Dr. Tim Savage, Clinical Assistant Professor, NYU SPS Schack Institute of Real Estate.
+They will provide insights and data from the latest NAIOP Office Space Demand Forecast, identify linkages between overall economic activity and the demand for office real estate, and engage in a live Q&A session with attendees.